equinor/sdp-omnia/docs/security.md

 - 2.1.7 Ensure talk server is not enabled (Scored)
 - 2.1.8 Ensure telnet server is not enabled (Scored)
 - 2.1.9 Ensure tftp server is not enabled (Scored)
+- 2.2.1.1 Ensure time synchronization is in use (Not Scored)
+- 2.2.1.2 Ensure ntp is configured (Scored)
 - 2.2.2 Ensure X Window System is not installed (Scored)
 - 2.2.3 Ensure Avahi Server is not enabled (Scored)
 - 2.2.4 Ensure CUPS is not enabled (Scored)